Lotterleben/markdown-notes/notes/concept.md

 The `notes.[which-config-file-format?]` will be the main configuration file.
 No file format has been decided yet, but it should be simple and above all human readable.

+The `notes/` folder would contain all notes managed by the utility

+## The utility

-The `notes/` folder would contain all notes managed by the utility, which would provide a couple of convenience functionality for managing them, such as (assuming that the command line app is called "`notes`"):
+The central utility/command-line tool would provide a couple of convenience functionality for managing them, such as (assuming that the command line app is called "`notes`"):

+* Creating new notes
+* Adding existing files to the notes repository
+* Synchronizing your notes repository with a remote server.
+    * There could be different synchronization providers, e.g. git-over-ssh, ftp or whatever.
+I guess we'd just start with a pure git-based thing?
+    * Sync targets are configured in the config file.

+### Possible set of commands

+* `notes new [optional name]` creates a new file
+* `notes sync [optional sync target]` would synchronize your repository with the configured remote.
+* Incomplete!
+* `notes add [path to file]` adds an already existing file to the repository.

+### File handling

-* Creating new notes with `notes new [optional name]`, with a current timestamp based on some template (TODO).
+* Creating a new file: with current timestamp based on some template (TODO), e.g. "year-month-day-hour-minute-name".
 They are stored in `notes/` and an editor is opened for the newly created file.
-* Adding existing files to the notes repository.
-If it's a markdown file (TODO: How to detect?) it is categorized as a note and stored in `notes/`.
+* Adding an existing file: If it's a markdown file (TODO: How to detect?) it is categorized as a note and stored in `notes/`.
 If not, it is categorized as an asset and stored in `assets/` (see "Storing files"), and a dedicated note for that document is created, containing metadata and possibly notes for the file.
 Said note is opened in the editor.
-* Synchronizing your notes repository with a remote server using `notes sync [optional sync target]`.
-    * There could be different synchronization providers, e.g. git-over-ssh, ftp or whatever.
-I guess we'd just start with a pure git-based thing?
-    * Sync targets are configured in the config file.

 ## Plugins